csinva/csinva.github.io/_notes/talks/hyavarinen_20_ica.md

 ## temporal structure helps in nonlinear ica

-- time-contrastive learning (hyvarinene et al. 2016)
+- time-contrastive learning (hyvarinen et al. 2016)
   - divide x into even segments then train mlp to tell which segment a single data point comes from
   - NN learns nonstationarity (difference between segments)
   - this can provide identifiability